 Senior Staff Scientist

 National Climate Assessment Staff (NCA)

 Fred's research career focused on the biogeochemistry of the marine nitrogen cycle in various ecosystems including Bermuda's coral reefs, the Sargasso Sea, and the Eastern Tropical Pacific.
-He earned his Ph.D. in Environmental Engineering from Harvard University, and a Master's degree in Botany from the University of Maryland.
+He earned his Ph.D. in Environmental Engineering from Harvard University after a Master's degree in Botany and B.S. in Biochemistry from the University of Maryland.